manjaro/pacman-mirrors/docs/index.md

 Generates mirrorlist with up-to-date mirrors for Manjaro Linux.
 Default is to rank all mirrors by reponse time.
 If no arguments are given pacman-mirrors lists available options.
-Pacman-mirrors requires access to files which are read-only so it must be run with *su* or *sudo.*
+Pacman-mirrors requires access to files which are read-only so it must be run with *su* or *sudo*.

 To create a mirrorlist using all default use

     pacman-mirrors -f

 The mirrorlist generation process can be refined through arguments and arguments with options, for example

     pacman-mirrors --country Denmark --timeout 5